FrancescoTamborra/Draw_a_digit/README.md

 ---

-The model is already trained but if you want to modify something and retrain it, you just have to launch:
+The model is already trained but if you want to modify something and retrain it you first need to:

+- add these two lines to ``requirements.txt`` :

+      matplotlib
+      scikit-learn

+- execute again:

+      pip install -r requirements.txt

+- launch the training with:

       python3 model/CNN.py

 If you want to run cross-validation, save it and make a plot of the average performance, you have to uncomment these lines: